lightPlugins/Vaulty/README.md

 > [!CAUTION]
 > To be able to utilize Vaulty's new methods, an **economy plugin supporting
 > Vaulty must be installed**.
 Are you an economy plugin developer?
 If so,
-> take a look at this guide on how to integrate Vaulty into your economy plugin.
+> take a look at this guide <comming soon> on how to integrate Vaulty into your economy plugin.
 Its super easy, i swear !

 Let's Begin.
 First, import **Vaulty** to your project using JitPack